VoltRipper verdict

 Why look for an alternative?

-Talaria is a superb value — so the reasons to look elsewhere are specific: you want the deepest aftermarket and best resale (Sur-Ron's edge), you want more power than a Talaria's 8-13.4 kW, you want a dealer and warranty rather than direct-order, you want a street-legal bike, or you want to spend even less.
+Talaria is a superb value — so the reasons to look elsewhere are specific: you want the deepest aftermarket and the widest pool of used buyers (Sur-Ron's edge), you want more power than a Talaria's 8-13.4 kW, you want a dealer and warranty rather than direct-order, you want a street-legal bike, or you want to spend even less.
 Match your priority to the right bike below.

 The best alternatives, by what you want

-You want the deepest ecosystem and best resale → Sur-Ron Light Bee X (~$4,400, Score 83) The class benchmark and Talaria's arch-rival.
-Similar performance to a Talaria Sting, but with the deepest parts catalog, the strongest resale, and the biggest community in electric dirt — for about $1,300 more.
+You want the deepest ecosystem and the widest pool of used buyers → Sur-Ron Light Bee X (~$4,400, Score 89) The class benchmark and Talaria's arch-rival.
+Similar performance to a Talaria Sting, but with the deepest parts catalog, the widest pool of used buyers, and the biggest community in electric dirt — for about $1,300 more.
 If long-term support matters most, this is the alternative.
 See the full Sur-Ron vs Talaria breakdown.

-You want street-legal → Onyx RCR (~$5,199, Score 88) or Delfast Top 3.0 Talarias are off-road bikes that need conversion and registration for the street.
+You want street-legal -> Onyx RCR (~$5,199, Score 94), Delfast Top 3.0, or the premium Stark Varg EX Talarias are off-road bikes that need conversion and registration for the street.
 These moped/motorcycle-style e-motos are built to be registered — start here if road use is the point, and check your state's rules.

 It's for a kid → Greenger CRF-E2 or STACYC The Honda-licensed Greenger for serious young riders, STACYC for younger beginners — see our kids guide.